athungtong/HRViewer/README.md

 HRViewer is used together with HRVmass, the software design to compute HRV from EKG or R-time signal in batch processing.

 HRVmass generate the HRV indices file that is appropriate to be used as the input file for HRVviewer.
-In other word, we compute HRV using mass and view the HRV indices using HRViewer.
+In other word, we compute HRV using HRVmass and view the HRV indices using HRViewer.

 The important feature of HRViewer is that you can compare HRV measured from different patient in several effective ways.